akrolic/akrolic.github.io/_pages/about.md

 * [Stanford Doggo](https://github.com/Nate711/StanfordDoggoProject)
 * [Stanford Pupper](https://pupper-independent-study.readthedocs.io/en/latest/)

 A project that I am currently working on is the development of TerraBot, and in house design by DIRA lab member and MSME student [Dakota Rufino](https://www.linkedin.com/in/dakota-rufino-266277159) that is an extension of the Stanford Pupper which is capable of autonomous navigation using strictly onboard compute and sensors.
-If its not edge, then its not autonomous!
+If its not edge computing, then its not autonomous!

 Another project that I am also working on is the development of a wheel-legged version of Stanford Doggo, or as we call our robot "Clemson Tigger".
 I am helping mentor undergraduate [Jackson Erb](https://www.linkedin.com/in/jackson-erb-327b01207) in the design, construction, and testing of a mechanism which is able to fit within the existing output shaft configuration.
 Once complete, we will open source the design, code, and results on github to contribute to this project.